 Securitization trustees also are, or have been, involved in lawsuits related to securitization transactions in which SCC participated.
 Plaintiffs in these lawsuits allege, among other things, that originators, depositors, servicers, or other parties breached their representations and warranties or otherwise failed to fulfill their obligations, including that securitization trustees breached their contractual obligations, breached their fiduciary duties, or violated statutory requirements by failing to properly protect the certificate holders' interests.
 SCC has received notices from securitization trustees of potential indemnification obligations, and may receive additional notices with respect to existing or new lawsuits or settlements of such lawsuits, in its capacity as originator, depositor, or servicer.
-We have not concluded that a loss related to any of these claims.
+We have not concluded that a loss related to any of these indemnification claims is probable, nor have we accrued a liability related to any of these claims.